adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 As a player, I can navigate and complete the character creation wizard [complete]

 As a player, after creating a character via the character creation wizard, I can view all the data entered in the stats and profile modules

+As a player, after selecting a backpack, all items are pre-populated in the inventory module